varigence/docs/bimlflex/user-guide/extension-points.md

 * Extension Point directives that control what is injected and where
 * Inheritance options code that defines any object inheritance
-* Custom code that implements the required behaviour
+* Custom code that implements the required behavior
 * Input and output path variables for connecting the Extension Point in the SSIS package.

 ![Extension Points Sample Code](images/bimlflex-ss-v5-extension-points-sample-code.png "Extension Points Sample Code")